rharbird/microbit-challenges/docs/source/basics/data_types.rst

 Data Types
 ***********

-You will need different types of values to capture data, for example: you could capture acceleration values from the accelerometer.
-Alternatively, you might want to count the number of button presses the user has made or to show a message to the user telling them the temperature of the room.
+You will need different types of values to capture data (eg.: acceleration values from the accelerometer, counting the number of times a button was pressed).
 In order to do these things we need to be able to describe the data we want to use.
-Python, and most other programming languages, recognise several data types including:
+Python and most other programming languages, recognise several data types including:

 * Integers: whole numbers ``42``
 * Floating point numbers: numbers that contain decimal points or for fractions ``3.1415``